[2025] Be enchanted by the beauty! 3 scenic spots in Okayama where wisteria blooms in full glory

 TEL: 086-425-4898

 Access: 15 minutes on foot from JR Kurashiki Station.
-20 minutes from Kurashiki IC on the Sanyo Expressway or Hayashima IC on the Setouchi Chuo Expressway.
+20 minutes from Kurashiki or Hayashima IC on the Seto Chuo Expressway.

-Access: 20 minutes from Kojima IC on the Setouchi Chuo Expressway
+Access: 20 minutes from Kojima IC on the Seto Chuo Expressway

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.